Check Out Our List Of 13 Things To Do In Ramadan

 Give Sadaqah Jariyah

-During Ramadan, Allah (SWT) gives us an amazing opportunity to seek forgiveness for our sins and increase our blessings by 70-fold.
-As the most compassionate and forgiving, Allah (SWT) is eager to grant us this chance for redemption so that we can start anew with a clean slate.
-The Prophet Muhammad (ﷺ) advised us to ask for forgiveness on the Night of Decree (Laylat al-Qadr).
+Allah (SWT) is compassionate and forgiving.
+The Prophet Muhammad (ﷺ) advised us to seek His forgiveness on the Night of Decree (Laylat al-Qadr).
 On this special night, he encouraged us to pray in the following way:

 'Allahumma innaka ‘afuwwun tuhibbul-‘afwa, fa’fu ‘anni.'